-Software solution for the aerospace, military, medical device, or other manufacturing enterprise needing electronic work instructions that are collaboratively authored, fully integrated with ERP/PLM/MES and deployed in a real time, interactive paperless environment.
+Work instruction software solution for the manufacturing enterprise needing work instructions that are collaboratively authored, fully integrated with ERP/PLM/MES and deployed either via pre-formatted PDF or in a real time, interactive paperless environment.

-Software solution for the manufacturing organization that needs rapid, pictorial based work instruction authoring and paper deployment without the hassle of formatting and a direct upgrade path to Sequence Enterprise as needs grow.
+Work instruction software solution for the manufacturing organization that needs rapid, pictorial based authoring and paper deployment without the hassle of formatting and a direct upgrade path to Sequence Enterprise as needs grow.

 LockStep - Sequence Enterprise Feature Comparison